-Living on an island of reeds, in a house of reeds, sleeping on a bed of reeds, cooking on fuel of reeds, and fishing from a boat of reeds?
+Living on an island of reeds, in a house of reeds, sleeping on a bed of reeds, cooking on the fuel of reeds, and fishing from a boat of reeds?
 How intriguing is that?
-Please meet the Uros People of Peru!
+Please meet the Uros People of Peru.

 The Uros’ way of life has fascinated me for years.
 According to the story, when the conquistadores, Spanish conquistadors, invaded their territory, the Uros fled and decided to go and live on Lake Titicaca in Peru, which is South America’s largest lake and one of the navigable lakes at the highest altitude in the world (3810 meters).

 It must have been a creative mind to have come up with the idea to use the buoyant torora reeds, which grew (and grow) in abundance in the shallows of the lake, and which they already used for boats, to build islands and houses.
 Even though the threat of colonial invaders no longer exists, the Uros people have continued to live on the water.

 A specific part of Lake Titicaca is their home, inaccessible to outsiders so their culture won’t be contaminated, and only a number of islands can be visited which, as you can imagine, is a highlight when visiting Peru.

 Puno is the main destination from where people visit the islands.
 However, I had heard about a place called Llachón, on a peninsula northeast of Puno, which apparently was a not only beautiful region to visit, but also a quieter place from where to take a boat to the floating islands.
 The choice was easy.

 Coen and I set off from Puno, drove the scenic stretch north of Lake Titicaca and down the peninsula.
 The last part was a dirt road, which meandered through agricultural fields and small communities.
 It was late afternoon and farmers were taking their sheep and cattle home.